back to previous page | Products Smartfield

 The height-adjustable double chin rest and measuring head allow for better positioning of the patient and improved comfort.
 The absence of moving parts guarantees a long product lifetime.

-more
+more less

 Easy Operation